miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 Wth vim, your text-wizardy gracefully degrades, That's one advantage of nvim/vim/vi over emacs: wizards who have customized their magical beasts beyond recognition can't just sit down at any other emacs and be productive.
-All their magical transformations need to travel with them, or they're a fish our of water.
+All their magical transformations need to travel with them, or they're a fish out of water.

 Not so with vimmers.
 Sit down at anything vi-like and your muscle-memory kicks